MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 ## Next Step

-Once you've completed the match process for at least one match pair, you are ready to resolve possible contradictions in your data by going through the [**Merge**](pm-merge.md) section.
+Once you've completed the match process for at least one match pair, you are ready to resolve possible contradictions in your data by going through the [**Merge**](pm-merge.md) topic.